 Here is a video of me riding it.
 Here is another video, later revision of the build.
 It weighs 10.7kg/23lbs and I get about 10Wh/km, or 16Wh/mi (I weigh about 200lbs).
+Note that 10Wh/km is my best-ever measured efficiency, typical measured efficiency was in the range of 15Wh/km.
 The initial build was only 20Wh/km, due to inefficient footpad wiring.
 It isn't as capable as I want yet, but with some motor tuning and an additional voltage boost (up to 14s/50.4V) it should get there.
 Currently speed is not an issue, I am easily attaining 20mp/h (30km/h) on flat ground.
 Steep hills are a challenge when the battery is below 40% because of a low-voltage glitch that causes motor ticks (note!
 This was later fixed by decreasing motor observer gain); this is not a real issue for general ridability.
 Additional enhancements will round out the board's usability:

 There is a spreadsheet with various tuning options.
 The Trampa IMU appears to be pre-filtered, and so due to bad interactions between the Trampa filter and the Balance filter, I needed to drop the accelerometer confidence decay down to zero.
 However, I was late in tuning a good value for Mahoney Kp, and so tuning here is still ongoing.
 The board rides really well, but improvements are still possible especially for handling rough road texture (like on a boardwalk or sidewalks with tightly spaced relief cracks.) * VESC Tool & firmware: 2.06